10.2. Inheritance

 };

 Inheritance property values.
-Inheritance is the only class relationship with a dedicated implementation syntax; the other relationships are implemented with variables.
+Inheritance is the only class relationship with a dedicated implementation syntax; C++ implements the other relationships with member variables.
 Inheritance is necessary for upcasting, function overriding, and polymorphism - all covered in the polymorphism chapter.